scaleoutsean/awesome-solidfire/README.md

 A: I think there's no officially recommended switch model or brand.
 Any enterprise-grade 10G (or faster) switch should work.
 Some switches are better, some worse.
 SolidFire can be ordered with Mellanox SN2010 switches (which work really well) and NetApp can deploy them and SolidFire for you (it usually takes just a couple of hours).
 Also available are SN2100 and SN2700.

-Q: What 4x25GBE copper and fiber breakout cables are available for SN2100 and SN2700?
+Q: What 4x25GBE copper and fiber breakout cables are available for NetApp HCI with SN2100 and SN2700?

 Consider using these: